cflynn07/myblog/posts/2019-02-26-website-in-a-binary.md

-For example, the web server will work when `go run main.go` is run within the repository, but if you run `go install` and try to run the server from your PATH and the relative include paths wont resove, resulting in the server crashing.
+For example, the web server will work when `go run main.go` is run within the repository, but if you run `go install` and try to run the server from your PATH and the relative include paths won't resolve, resulting in the server crashing.

 ###### Working Example: `go run main.go` from within repository